panzerdp/dmitripavlutin.com/content/posts/062-javascript-nan/index.md

 `fontSize * 2` is evaluated as `undefined * 2`, which results in `NaN`.

-Most of situations when `NaN` value is created is when a missing property or a function returning `undefined` is used as value in arithemitcal operations.
+Most of the situations when `NaN` value is created is when a missing property or a function returning `undefined` is used as a value in arithmetical operations.

 To properly prevent generating `NaN` value is to make sure that `undefined` doesn't reach arithmetical operations.
 Handle missing properties correctly (for example by using default values).